Pad Thai to-go, anyone? I thought you’d be on board…

 The star of the rolls, in my opinion, is the crispy baked tofu that sautés up beautifully in a bit of my 5-ingredient Pad Thai sauce.
 But coming in a close second is the rice noodles sautéed to sticky, spicy-sweet perfection before being stuffed into spring roll wrappers.

 These rolls really are delicious on their own.
 But when served with a little additional chili garlic sauce, Sriracha, or peanut sauce, it’s elevated to a new level of awesome.

-I hope you guys LOVE these rolls!
+I hope you guys LOVE these spring rolls!
 They’re:

 Packed with fresh herbs + carrots